Timmylin123/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 Ting-Han Lin (Timmy Lin, 林廷翰) is a Computer Science researcher at the University of Chicago.
-His research interests are in human-robot / human-AI interaction and human-computer interaction.
 He received M.S. in Computer Science and B.A. in Economics from the University of Chicago in 2022.
-He is originally from Taipei, Taiwan, and he is fluent in both English and Mandarin.
+His research interests are in social human-robot interaction and designing robot-actuated user interfaces.